mattrflynn/milestone-project-one/README.md

 Social media feed - This would allow users to read reviews, comments and information being shared about "The Developers" via social media directly on the website.
 Events calendar and ticket booking - This would allow users to assess up coming events and book tickets for gigs based on events

+Upon submitting a book us request through the book us tab, I would like to add an alert which notifies users that their booking has been requested and is being considered for approval

 ## Technologies Used
-JQuery
+* JQuery
-The project uses JQuery to simplify DOM manipulation.
+The project uses JQuery to allow the burger icon to work within the navbar.

-Bootstrap
+* Bootstrap
 The project uses Bootstrap to improve the layout through its grid system and to improve its functionality on mobile.

-Font awesome
+* Font awesome
 The project uses Font Awesome for the design of fonts and icons to improve its aesthetic appeal to users

+* HTML5
+This was used as the layout to fully build the website

+* CSS
+This was used to style the website

 ## Testing